 - Verify that important and critical updates are installed.

-HPC Pack 2012 R2 - Download the installation package for the latest version free of charge and copy the files to the head node computer or to a network location.
+HPC Pack 2012 R2 - Download the installation package for the latest version free of charge and copy the files to the head node computer.
 Choose installation files in the same language as your installation of Windows Server.

 If you want to use HPC Pack 2016 instead of HPC Pack 2012 R2, additional configuration is needed.
 See the detailed guidance.

 - Domain account - This account must be configured with local Administrator permissions on the head node to install HPC Pack.

 - TCP connectivity on port 443 from the head node to Azure.

 Install HPC Pack on the head node